 The fact is, most rear-end accidents occur in normal—even excellent—driving conditions.
 Our Houston car accident lawyer takes a look at some facts the NHTSA-commissioned study discovered.

 We’re Being Upfront About Texas Rear-End Collisions

 Here’s something that might surprise you: the majority of rear-end collisions happen during the day on straight, dry, and level roads.

 Think about that.
-The most common kind of car accident takes place while the sun is out and the road simple to navigate.
+The most common kind of car accident takes place while the sun is out and the road is simple to navigate.